otrv4/otrv4/otrv4.md

 The recommended expiration time is one week.

-Nevertheless, for a short amount of time (decided by the client) a Client Profile can still be locally valid even if it has publicly expired.
-This is needed for non-interactive conversations as a party, Alice, can send offline encrypted messages using a non-expired Client Profile.
+Nevertheless, for a short amount of time (decided by the client) a Client Profile can still be valid on local storage even if it has publicly expired.
+This is needed for non-interactive conversations as a party, Alice, can send offline encrypted messages using a non-expired published Client Profile from Bob.
 This Client Profile, nevertheless, could have had expired prior to the moment in which the other party, Bob, receives the offline encrypted messages.
 To allow this party, Bob, to still be able to read these messages, the Client Profile can still be locally valid even if it has publicly expired.
 A recommended amount of time for this extra validity time is of 1 day.

 It is also important to note that the absence of a Client Profile is not a proof that a user does not support OTRv4.

-A Client Profile also contains a Ed448 forger public key, which is a long-term public key used to prevent the KCI vulnerability, as described in the [KCI Attacks](#kci-attacks) section.
+A Client Profile also contains an Ed448 forger public key, which is a long-term public key used to prevent the KCI vulnerability, as described in the [KCI Attacks](#kci-attacks) section.
 If this functionality is going to be used, sign the Client Profile with the secret key of this keypair, and use the 'Forge with